Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 ### Install and running application

- To run this application you need to have installed the latest Nodejs and can be downloaded from here https://nodejs.org/en/download.
+ To run this application you need to have installed the latest Nodejs runtime downloaded from from https://nodejs.org/en/download.
 Remember to include npm during installment.

- The next tool you need is a cli such as GitBash (if you are on a windows machine) to run 'npm' commands.
+ The next tool you need is a cli such as GitBash (if you are on a windows machine) to run 'npm' or yarn commands.

  Now we need to install the projects modules.
 The node modules and their versions are defined inside the package.json file.
-Open up a Cli and navigate to the root folder of the project and type 'npm install' to install.
+Open up a Cli and navigate to the root folder of the project and type 'npm install' or 'yarn install' to install.
  If you get any errors:
  1. Try to create a folder and name it 'node_modules'.This will be filled with all the modules needed to run the applicaiton which is reffered to in package.json.
  2. Try to delete packa-Lock file and install again.

- Once finished run "npm run dev" and go to localhost:8080 on a browser.
+ Once finished run 'yarn run dev' or 'yarn run start' to run it locally, then go to localhost:8080 on a browser.

+###Docker
+To build a container image and run it locally with Docker navigate to root folder and follow these command steps in bash:
+1. docker build -t <nameTagOfYourChoice>
+2. docker run chosenNametag -p <choose a port such as 8080>
+3. docker run nametag .  (dont miss the dot)
+4.navigate to https://localhost:8080 in a browser